How to create and use patches with slrn

 John E. Davis and the slrn community welcome well-tested patches that can be applied against the development version of slrn.
 This page describes how to access this source code from the slrn git repository, demonstrates a few patches already in circulation and gives a few simple guidelines to follow to enable your patch to meet a warm reception from the slrn community.

 Getting the slrn "development" source code

-To produce patches for the slrn source code it is strongly advised that the "development" version of slrn, known as pre1.0.0 is used.
-It is held in a git repository hosted by John E. Davis.
+To produce patches for the slrn source code it is strongly advised that the "development" version of slrn be used and currently this is the same as the release version 1.0.2.
+Development of slrn occurs in a git repository hosted by John E. Davis.
 To access this source code you will need to install a suitable git client and then issue the following command:

 $ git clone git://git.jedsoft.org/git/slrn.git

 This will download a copy of the most recent version of slrn into a directory called slrn and from there it can be compiled and installed as normal.
 Besides the obvious need for compiling software slrn requires S-Lang and its "development" files to be installed before compiling slrn.
-If this is not available from your distribution it can be downloaded from JED's S-Lang Library Information Page.
+If this is not available from your distribution repository the source can be downloaded from John E. Davis's S-Lang Release Page.

 This code is easy to update by simply using the command

 git pull and it is this code that should be used to produce patches especially if you wish your work to be included in the slrn source code of future "release" versions.
 Some examples of patches are included below.